cloudmesh-community/fa19-516-147/datacenter.md

 Photovoltaic cells in the solar panel absorbs sunlight and create direct current (DC) which again gets converted to alternate current (AC).
 Two most common way of installing solar panels to generate solar energy are Solar Rooftop and Solar Farms.
 In Solar rooftop solution  ,solar panels are installed on top of the house/building where direct sun light can be received while Solar farms are the open space of land where Solar panels are installed.

-An example of data center which uses Solar renewable energy is Apple data center in Maiden NC.
+An example of data center with Solar renewable energy is Apple data center in Maiden NC.

 ### References